The Story

 Just like physical media, the stories and memories from Jim’s family and friends are in danger of being lost if we don’t take the time to record them.
 (If you knew or worked with Jim, please contact us—we want to talk to you.)

-In addition to the participation of the Varney and Cherry families, here is the current list of folks who have agreed to contribute to the documentary (with more to be confirmed in the future):
+In addition to the participation of the Varney and Cherry families, here is the current list of folks we’ve interviewed for the documentary.

 One thing we’ve found is that the people who worked on and starred in the Ernest franchise are largely unaware of how many Ernest fans are still out there, and how meaningful the character still is to those fans all these years later.
 This documentary will serve as an opportunity to bring folks up to speed, and thank them for their work.
 And speaking of the fans,